[Food Hacks] 22 Freezer Hacks to Help You Eat Healthily and Save $$

 4. Freeze Medjool dates (and grapes)

+One of my favourite food hacks.
 Dates and grapes are great fresh but I also love them frozen!
 A deliciously sweet and high fibre snack that is perfect to combat sugar cravings.

 5. Make ready-to-go smoothie freezer packs